g7kse/CWT/README.md

 There are a couple of versions here.

 1. CWOps.py - This is a command line application.
-Just download the code and make sure the CSV file is in th esame directory and has the same title.
+Just download the code and make sure the CSV file is in the same directory and has the same title.
 Launch it with ``python3 CWOPs.py``
 2. CWT.py - An attempt at a GUI version that looks awful but loads the CSV ahead of doing the sam task.
 Same rules as above but launch it with ``python3 CWT.py``